 A few minutes later, we were spiraling slowly upward in the dome to the top.

 Not surprisingly, we mostly had the trail to ourselves.
 Considering that spring has not yet sprung, the trees hadn’t even begun to bud yet and they remained draped in brown.
 Like us, the forest was waiting for warmer days and blue skies.

-As we passed each of the 18 platforms and 33 viewing stations, I was disappointed to find that all of the signs and displays were only in German.
+As we passed each of the 18 platforms and 33 viewing stations, I was disappointed to find that all of the signs and displays are only in German.
 We’re always curious to learn about the local plants and animals when we travel, but we could only look at the photos.
-The displays were really colorful, creative, and interactive, too.
-Giant pine cones carved in wood with informative tags dotted the path and pictures illustrated the species of local trees and how to identify them.
-I suppose the site is marketed more toward locals, particularly families with small children, but I hope that in the near future we might see the addition of multilingual audio guides so a much larger audience can truly appreciate their stellar displays.

-One path sharply zigzagged directly above us on the steep hillside and another lazily curled around the hill to angle more gradually to the summit.
-Short and steep it was.
+At this point, one path sharply zigzags directly up the steep hillside and another lazily curls around the hill to angle more gradually to the summit.

-Cresting the top of Burgberg, or Castle Hill, we were surprised to find the remains of an old castle, though it was mostly just the stone outline in the ground.
-The restaurant on top was clearly far more popular with visitors.
+Cresting the top of Burgberg, or Castle Hill, we were surprised to find the remains of an old castle, though it’s mostly just a stone outline in the ground.
+The restaurant on top is clearly far more popular with visitors.

 - Dogs are not allowed through the turn-style onto the 1-km raised trail, but they’re welcome on leash on surrounding trails, of which there are many!

 - From the parking area and ticket booth for Baumwipfelpfad, it’s also possible to hike to a popular lynx enclosure about 4 km east near Rabenklippe.
 More info here.